xzzulz/xoL/README.md

 ## Project status

-Concept design is complete.
-[Language presentation](http://nzonbi.github.io/xoL/.)
+Concept design for iteration 9 was complete.
+[Language presentation](http://lignixz.github.io/xoL/) Prototype first was created based on iteration 9.
+Available here: [Language presentation](https://github.com/lignixz/xra9) Fundamental design improvements were made, into revision 10.
+Prototype second development just started, based on xol revision 10.
+A patreon campaign is available for those that want to help with development. [xoL Patreon](https://www.patreon.com/lignixz)

 ## Specs

-This repository contains a brief presentation of the language, in the form of a webpage: http://nzonbi.github.io/xoL/
+This repository contains a description ofthe project, in the form of a webpage: http://lignixz.github.io/xoL/

 ## Introduction